Joe Henderson (scout)

 - Born 1925

-Joe went into service with the Navy during World War II and the Korean War.
-While in the service he received two Air Medals.
-Joe had an opportunity to sign with the Boston Red Sox, but he decided to stay in the Navy to serve his country.
+Joe served in the Navy during World War II and the Korean War.
+While in the Navy he received two Air medals.
+Joe had an opportunity to sign with the Boston Red Sox, he was a center fielder/pitcher but he decided to stay in the Navy to serve his country.
+In baseball he was a talent evaluator, he taught all 3 sons to switch hit, while growing up encouraging them to play other sports too.
+Of course his son Ken, played in the major leagues at the age of 18, less than a year after graduating high school.

-Joe's contributions to the game were many.
-They started with youth baseball where he helped build fields and batting cages etc. so kids would have a place to play.
-He was always there for those who wanted wisdom and help whether it was a young player, prospect or a signed player.
-It didn't change when others wanted to enter into scouting either.
+Joe’s contributions to the game were many.
+It started with youth baseball where he helped build fields and batting cages etc. so kids would have a place to play.
+Those who wanted wisdom and help, whether it was a young player, prospect or a signed player, he was always there for them.
+It didn’t change when others wanted to enter into scouting either.
 He would spend countless hours for those who wanted to learn or enter the game as a scout.
+Joe started two prominent scouts as both had experience in the minor leagues playing, Craig Weissmann and Logan White.
+Craig and Logan have had long distinguish careers in baseball, as talent evaluators, and key contributors to there organizations in different positions.